-Join Sally Norred for an in-depth discussion in this video Understanding how businesses use webinars, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Understanding how businesses use webinars, part of Learning to Run Webinars.

 - Let's explore the variety of strategic ways…that businesses can use webinars.…Webinars are often used by businesses…for attracting sales leads,…building customer relationships,…and informing and training employees.…Many companies use webinars to generate new sales leads.…Since attendees are showing interest in the company,…by registering for and attending the webinar,…it's a natural way to connect with potential customers.…In order to attract sales leads,…the webinar event may be a part of a product launch plan,…or companies may offer a webinar…to describe how their product or service…can help with a customer pain point.…